• START HERE

 Traditional Korean dance lessons can be found in Los Angeles and New York City, while Kpop studios are popping up all over the country due to growing popularity!

-4. Sports camps in Chinese and Korean
+Sports camps for kids in Chinese and Korean

 Check if local Chinese and Korean immersion programs offer sports camps (eg, soccer, basketball, baseball) with bilingual coaches.